Orillusion/orillusion-web/docs/guide/core/component.md

 |  onDisable   | Work when `enable = false` , component will no longer trigger loop    |
 |     stop     | Component is called before destruction                                |

-User can extend different custom functions by inheriting the [CompnentBase](/api/classes/ComponentBase) base class, see [Script Component](/guide/core/script) for details.
+Users can extend different custom functions by inheriting the [CompnentBase](/api/classes/ComponentBase) base class, see [Script Component](/guide/core/script) for details.